 Questions About US Trademark Registration and Trademark Infringement?

-If you would like to consult with a US trademark attorney about the US trademark registration process, or would like to explore the possibility of registering your particular trademark, please call me at (314) 749-4059 for your free consultation.
-Alternatively, do not hesitate to reach me through the contact form on this page or via email at email@example.com.
+If you have any questions about the scope of your trademark rights, or maybe need to discuss a possible trademark infringement with a knowledgeable and experienced US trademark attorney, please do not hesitate to give me a call at (314) 749-4059 for your no-cost consultation.
+You can also reach me by completing the contact form on this page or via email at email@example.com.
 I look forward to hearing from you soon.